 - give volunteers the resources they need to support more vulnerable members of the Armed Forces community

 - use volunteers to build on the work of the Veterans Should Not Be Forgotten and Forces Communities Together programmes

 - involve volunteers to help reduce isolation locally

 - offer digital support, using volunteers to work with people from Armed Forces communities to build their digital skills.

 This programme will remain open until noon on 30 November 2020.

-To be considered in Round 1, you’ll need to have your application to us by noon on Friday 11 September 2020 and can expect to receive a decision in the week commencing 16 November 2020.
+If you applied to Round 1, you can expect to receive a decision in the week commencing 16 November 2020.

 To be considered in Round 2, you’ll need to have your application to us by noon on Monday 30 November 2020 and can expect to receive a decision before the end of February 2021.

 Guidance and resources